postmarketOS/charging-sdl/README.md

 # charging-sdl

 "charge required" screen for pmOS.
-This application is young!
-Consider it __highly__ unstable.
+This application is new(ish) so it's a bit unstable.

-# TODOs
+## TODOs

 - [x] display whether or not the device is charging
+- [ ] speed up the font atlas rendering
 - [ ] display charging type
-- [ ] display battery tempurature
+- [ ] display battery temperature
-- [ ] hide logs with a command line flag
-- [ ] maybe add a config file
+- [ ] show battery voltage

 ## build

 1. `cd charging-sdl`
 2. `make` or if you want fancy features `make LIBBATTERY=true`

 ## run

-1. build the program
-2. `./charging_sdl -tn`
+- without text `$./charging_sdl -t`
+- with text `$charging_sdl -tpcf path/to/font`

 ## usage

-- `-t` test mode (stays open until explicitly closed and is not in full screen)
+- `-t` test mode, keep the application open until explicitly closed and is not in full screen
-- `-n` no text mode
+- `-p` display the percent charged the battery is
+- `-c` display current when charging (if available - see build section)
 - `-f` font used to display all text
-- `-c` display current when charging (if available - see build section)